Chart Color Schemes

 The level of cultural diversity witnessed in Waramanga was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Waramanga's cultural diversity was found to be above average, with 22.6% of its population born overseas and 15.7% speaking a language other than English at home.
-Christianity was the predominant religion in Waramanga, comprising 42.2% of people.
-Judaism, however, was notably overrepresented at 0.2%, compared to the Australian Capital Territory's regional average of 0.2%.
+Waramanga, surveyed in June 2016, had above-average cultural diversity with 22.6% of its population born overseas and 15.7% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 42.2%.
+Judaism, while small at 0.2%, was overrepresented compared to the Australian Capital Territory's 0.2%.

 Frequently Asked Questions - Diversity